maciejmikosik/testory/doc/documentation.md

 ### Purging
 (this feature is in beta)

 Testory maintains global state that holds information about every mock, stubbing and invocation.
-This data needs to be periodically released to prevent running out of memory.
+This data needs to be periodically freed up.
+One reason is to prevent running out of memory.
+Other is to prevent invocations from previous tests to pollute verification and error messages of next test.

-Since testory has no foolproof way to tell whether one test ended and another started, it relies on some simplistic assumptions
+Since testory has no foolproof way to tell whether one test ended and another started, it relies on some simplistic assumption.
+Test should contain any number of `given` methods followed by single `when` method followed by any number of `then` methods.
+Thus calling `given`/`when` will purge last occurrence of `when`/`then` and everything before.

- - Only one `when` is used per one test.
-Thus calling `when`, makes testory to forget about all events that happened before previous `when`.
- - Initialization using `givenTest` is done only once at the very beginning of each test.
-This makes testory to forget about all events that happened before.

-Purging has following consequences

- - calling any method on purged mock throws `TestoryException`
- - purged stubbing is no longer in effect
- - purged invocation is not included during verification
- - purged mock is no longer considered to be a mock, so
-  - calling it causes `TestoryException`
-  - stubbing it causes `TestoryException`
-  - verifying it causes `TestoryException`
+Purging has consequences.
+If purge was triggered by `given`, then there is no result to assert and calling `thenReturned`/`thenThrown` will throw an exception.
+Any mock created before purge becomes unusable.
+You will get an exception if you try to stub, verify, or call any method.
+Purged stubbing is no longer in effect even if it applies to mocks that were not purged.
+Purged invocations are not included during verification and are not included in error messages.

 ### API